yy502/laserpecker/modifications.md

 ## Assembly

 Connect the laser head to the power source directly or via a switch for easy operation.
-If you use 5V version, you will need a multiport USB power adapter or a 2nd power adapter to power the laser head.
+If you use 5V version, you will need a multi-port USB power adapter or a 2nd power adapter to power the laser head.

-This is how I attached everyting to my Pro, with a self-locking push switch on top of the battery pack.
+This is how I attached everything to my Pro, with a self-locking push switch on top of the battery pack.

 <img src="images/mod30.jpg" height="200px"><img src="images/mod31.jpg" height="200px"><img src="images/mod32.jpg" height="200px"><img src="images/mod33.jpg" height="200px"><img src="images/mod34.jpg" height="200px">